Action-angle coordinates of spherical pendulums with symmetric quadratic potentials: Abstract

 \section{Abstract}

-We study the spherical pendulum system with an arbitrary potential function $V = V(z)$, which is an integrable system with a first integral whose Hamiltonian flow is periodic.
-We give explicit solutions to these integrable systems.
-In the special case when the potential function is symmetric quadratic like $V = z^2$, we compute its action-angle coordinates in terms of elliptic integrals.
+We study the spherical pendulum system with an arbitrary potential function $V = V (z)$, which is an integrable system with a first integral whose Hamiltonian flow is periodic.
+We give an explicit solution to this integrable system and then we compute its action-angle coordinates.
+In the special case where the potential function is symmetric quadratic like $V = z^2$, we represent its action-angle coordinates in terms of elliptic integrals, and calculate the monodromy.